About Teriyaki Salmon with Sriracha Cream

 And I don’t mean cooking part – that’s (thankfully) easy.
 When it comes to fish, the taste of the meat can be easily ruined with the wrong seasonings.

-Of course, it’s also important to note that The Husband and I have very different ideas on how food should be seasoned.
-Whereas I’ll gladly go overboard on the herbs, spices, and glazes, The Husband will give me the stinkeye if I hand him a plate with more garnish than butter and salt.
+Of course, it’s also important to note that an old friend of mine and I have very different ideas on how food should be seasoned.
+Whereas I’ll gladly go overboard on the herbs, spices, and glazes, an old friend of mine will give me the stinkeye if I hand him a plate with more garnish than butter and salt.
 But even though we disagree, I can still see his point – fish does taste good on its own and it shouldn’t be completely covered up.

 There’s a balance of both worlds around here somewhere.
 I’ve just got to find it.